avnet-iotconnect/iotc-python-lite-sdk/QUICKSTART.md

 The guide uses to a bash shell command prompt.
 The best way to get bash on Windows is to install Git for Windows.

-Additionally, you will need openssl.
+Additionally, you will need openssl and curl.

-If you have previously installed the standard [Iotconnect Python SDK](https://github.com/avnet-iotconnect/iotc-python-sdk) please note that you will not be able to use it alongside the Lite SDK unless you install this SDK in a Python virtual environment, as it will upgrade the paho-mqtt dependency package.
+If you have previously installed the standard [Iotconnect Python SDK](https://github.com/avnet-iotconnect/iotc-python-sdk) please note that you will not be able to use it alongside the Lite SDK, unless you install this SDK in a Python virtual environment, as it will upgrade the paho-mqtt dependency package.

 ## Cloud Account Setup